 The kitchen is one of the most useful – but potentially, the most dangerous – rooms in our home.
 This means it’s important to be well aware of electrical safety in the kitchen.
 Every year, electrical malfunctions are responsible for death and injury, and they are a leading cause of fires in homes.
 It’s important to be aware of any safety issues in your kitchen, especially with so many appliances and gadgets running on a consistent basis.

-Here are ten kitchen electrical safety tips to keep you and your family safe.
+Here are ten kitchen guide and electrical safety tips to keep you and your family safe.

 1. It should go without saying: be sure you’ve turned off appliances like the oven, coffee maker, and stove-top burners after using them.